python3njoyer/Bookstore-Database/README.md

-# Data_Generator
+# Bookstore Database

+A fictional database for the Barnes & Noble online shop implemented in SQL.

-Program to generate a fictitious dataset of user profiles.
-Can be used to populate a database with example data without exposing real user data.
+Additionally includes a Python script to generate a synthetic dataset of user profiles.
 User attributes were inspired by the Barnes & Noble e-bookstore and include:
 - a unique user ID
 - first & last name
 - email address